CSharpBasicsHristoKirov/CSharpHomework/README.md

 3. Compare two `char` arrays _lexicographically_.
 4. Find the longest subarray of adjacent elements with _identical values_.
 5. Find the longest subarray of adjacent elements with _increasing values_.
-6. Find the longest subarray (with the smallest indexes) of consecutive elements with increasing values.
+6. Find the longest subarray (with the smallest indexes) of _consecutive elements with increasing values_.
 7. Read `n` and `k`.
 Read `n` elements to populate an `int` array.
 Find `k` adjacent elements with _max sum_.
-8. Implement _Selection Sort_ algorithm that sorts an `int` array in increasing order.
+8. Implement _selection sort_ algorithm that sorts an `int` array in increasing order.
 9. Find the `int` subarray with _max sum_.
-10. Find `int` array _mode_.
+10. Find _mode_ of `int` array .
 11. Read `sum`.
 Find whether there is a subarray of elements that sum up to `sum`.
 12. Read `n`.
 Print _n x n matrix_ with values increasing in different patterns (in terms of the indexes of the matrix elements).
 13. Read `n` and `m`.
 Define a _n x m matrix_ and populate its elements.
 Find a `3 x 3` _submatrix_ with maximum sum of its elements.